Standard on HIPAA Sanctions

 Level 4 Violations

 Pre-Dismissal Conference (PDC) should be held to evaluate the options of: written warning, suspension, demotion, and termination.
-The Privacy Officer's report shall include information regarding comparable sanction levels for other University Constituent groups under this Standard in order to support a consistent result across Constituent group populations.
+The Chief Privacy Officer's report shall include information regarding comparable sanction levels for other University Constituent groups under this Standard in order to support a consistent result across Constituent group populations.
 If the decision is made to terminate, that can be done under the Disciplinary Action and Related Separations Policy (SHRA).
 If the employee is not dismissed, appropriate measures shall be taken to prevent the employee from accessing or using PHI as a function of their role at the University.

 2. University Faculty and Employees Exempt from Human Resources Act (EHRA)